Become a Grow Dat Youth

 Are you a teenager in New Orleans looking for a job that invests in you and gives back to our city?

 Our flagship leadership program works with high schools and youth organizations throughout New Orleans to recruit a diverse group of youth who develop leadership and life skills during their intensive, hands-on work experience.
-The farm aims to create a healthy and supportive work environment for high school-aged youth from New Orleans who face limited job opportunities.
+The farm aims to create a healthy and supportive work environment for high school-aged youth from New Orleans.
 With a focus on developing a sense of responsibility, community, environmental stewardship, and service among participants, the farm enhances leadership and teamwork abilities through the collaborative work of growing food.
 An ideal Grow Dat youth would be open to trying new things, see the intrinsic value in our mission, and possibly looking for a way to reinvent themselves.